Gaza Strip smuggling tunnels: Construction materials

 Israel restricts the importation of construction materials into the strip, to prevent their use for military purposes by Hamas.
-As a result, concrete and other construction materials were some of the main goods smuggled through the tunnels.
+As a result, cement and other construction materials were some of the main goods smuggled through the tunnels.

 Fuel

 Smuggling fuel through the tunnels has been the primary source of fuel for Gaza's only power plant.
-Electricity is inter alia needed for the desalination of drinking water.
+Electricity is needed for the desalination of drinking water.
 After Egypt demolished hundreds of tunnels in 2013 and Israel closed the Kerem Shalom Crossing, a shortage in fuel caused the shut down of the power plant.

-Increased fuel shortages and high prices, due to the intensified anti-tunnels measures by the Egyptian el-Sisi regime, halted the functioning of sewage treatment facilities in Gaza in 2014.
+Increased fuel shortages and high prices, due to the intensified anti-tunnels measures by the Egyptian government under President Abdel Fattah el-Sisi, halted the functioning of sewage treatment facilities in Gaza in 2014.
 Untreated waste water was pumped into the Gaza shore, causing serious environment pollution and swimming prohibition at the beaches.